What is an Ionization Smoke Alarm?

-There are two main types of house smoke alarms that have taken over the market; ionization smoke alarms and photoelectric smoke alarms.
-Knowing the difference between these is essential to choosing the right house smoke alarm for yourself and your family.
-According to the National Fire Protection Agency, roughly 96 percent of households in the United States have at least one smoke alarm in their home, yet it’s unlikely people truly understand the difference between the two major types of alarms.
-Over 90 percent of house smoke alarms are ionization alarms.
-Here are some benefits of installing an ionization alarm in your home.
+There are two main types of home smoke alarms; ionization smoke alarms and photoelectric smoke alarms.
+Knowing the difference between these is essential to choosing the right smoke and fire detector for your home and family.
+According to the National Fire Protection Association (NFPA), roughly 96% of households in the United States have at least one smoke alarm in their home, yet it’s unlikely people truly understand the difference between the two major types of alarms.
+Over 90% of house smoke alarms are ionization detectors.
+Learn more about the difference between each type and the benefits of installing an ionization alarm in your home.

-Generally, ionization alarms are more responsive to flaming fires.
+Generally, ionization detectors are more responsive to flaming fires.
 The term “flaming” fires refers to fires resulting from flammable liquids, wood or paper starting on fire.
 This type of fire produces a lot of flames with a limited amount of smoke.
 Most house fires are categorized as fast-flaming fires, which is why ionization alarms are popular in homes.
-To be safe, we recommend having both types of home fire alarms installed, or installing combination alarms that detect multiple types of fires.
+To be safe, we recommend having both types of home fire detectors installed or installing combination smoke alarms that detect multiple types of fires.

-At First Alert, we offer different models of ionization home smoke alarms, so you can pick the features that best suit your needs.
+At First Alert, we offer different ionization home smoke detector products, so you can pick the safety features that best suit your needs.
 If you don’t want to worry about keeping up with changing batteries in your smoke alarm, we recommend getting the 10-Year Battery Dual Sensor Alarm that detects smoke from both flaming and smoldering fires.
-It’s also engineered to reduce the number of false alarms that go off in your home due to cooking.
+The battery lasts for the life of the fire alarm meaning no battery replacements or low-battery chirps.

-Regardless of the ionization home smoke alarm you choose for you and your family, First Alert will keep your family protected in times of potential danger.
+Regardless of the ionization home smoke detector you choose for your home and your family, First Alert will help protect what matters most by providing reliable protection you can trust.
 Shop ionization smoke alarms.